Nureddin Pasha: Murder of Archbishop Chrysostomos and Great Fire of Smyrna

 He was to re-enter into İzmir at the head of the First Army on 9 September 1922.
 According to Ütkan Kocatürk, he was assigned the Military Governor (Askerî Vali) of İzmir, but according to other sources, the Commander of the I Corps Mirliva İzzettin Pasha (Çalışlar) was appointed the Military Governor and Abdülhalik Bey (Renda) was appointed the Civil Governor of İzmir.
 Nureddin Pasha summoned the Greek archbishop Chrysostomos of Smyrna and accused him of treason.
-Nureddin Pasha pushed him out of the residence and invited a mob of Muslims to deal with him.
+Nureddin Pasha pushed him out of the residence and invited a mob of Turks to deal with him.
 He was killed in a lynching.

 Falih Rıfkı (Atay), the Turkish nationalist journalist who had come from Constantinople to İzmir to interview Mustafa Kemal, noted in his diary about the Great Fire of Smyrna that began on 13 September 1922 as follows:

 After the Armistice of Mudanya, his army was relocated in İzmit by the order numbered 42 and dated 11 October 1922.